The Ukraine question"Like Poland in 1939" - or is Trump playing the strong man after all?

 It was important that the Europeans tried to convince Trump of the importance of Ukraine and to adequately fund its military.
 Kiev's victory would also have economic advantages, believes Hodgens.
 "If Ukraine fails, it will be because the United States and Germany have turned their backs on it."

 John Bolton also does not believe that Trump will make a difference in Ukraine.
-Any negotiations will fail, predicts Trump's former security adviser on Times Radio.
+Any negotiations will fail, predicts Trump's former security advisor on Times Radio.
 "And that won't be Trump's fault, because it's never Trump's fault.
 It will be Zelensky's fault or Putin's fault, and given the history, it will probably be Zelensky's fault."

 Bolton fears a chain reaction: "If Trump is no longer determined to help Ukraine, other countries in Europe will welcome that.
 It would be an opportunity to turn over a new leaf.
 That's why I'm very worried about what will happen in Ukraine."
 The 75-year-old does not believe it is realistic for the Europeans to set up their own army.
 "Good luck with that," he says dryly.